plblum/jivs/README.md

 - **Builder API** - Tooling to configure the ValueHosts and their Validators used by ValidationManager.
 - **Builder object** - An object supplying the Builder API that is used to configure prior to creating the ValidationManager.
 - **Modifier object** - An object supplying the Builder API that is used to configure after creating the ValidationManager.
+- **Parser** - Code that converts of the Input Value from a string into its Native Value.
+- **Formatter** - Code that converts the Native Value into a localized, user friendly string for display within an error message.
+- **Converter** - Code that converts a Native Value into another value, such as converting a date into the day offset from the start of the year, or making a string all lowercase characters.

 <img src="http://jivs.peterblum.com/images/Class_overview.svg"></img>